groucho75/alo-easymail/readme.txt

 5. The list of subscribers in administration

 == Changelog ==

+= 2.5.02 =
+* Fixed: a bug about Close button in recipient list modal

 = 2.5.01 =
 * Fixed: now subscriber ip address is not always null